Bōsōzoku - The Biker Gangs of Japan

 The item that stands out most when first encountering Bosozoku culture is without a doubt the heavily customized bikes.

 The movement introduced a unique approach to bike customization, characterized by custom paint jobs, bended handlebars, and most notably, the long ass rear seat that became the signature of the Bosozoku bike.
-While the extended back seat served little practical purpose, it served as a means to showcase and impress fellow gang members.
+While the extended back seat served little practical purpose, it served as a means to showcase and impress fellow members.
 As one member put it, "it looks cool when swirling on the street.”

-Among the most favored models were the Honda CBX400F and the Yamaha XJ400, prized for their affordability, as many gang members devoted their entire incomes to customizing their bikes.
+Among the most favored models were the Honda CBX400F and the Yamaha XJ400, prized for their affordability, as many members devoted their entire incomes to customizing their bikes.

 But it wasn’t all bikes.
 The bosozoku car made its entrance, replacing the long back seat with absurdly long exhausts, crazy paint jobs and the highest spoilers.
 Some might even say that Dekotora trucks find their origin as Bosozoku trucks.